 Choose the Best Day of the Week to Visit Animal Kingdom

-Rope Drop Animal Kingdom to Minimize Your Flight of Passage Wait Time
+On-site Hotel Guests Should Rope Drop Animal Kingdom to Minimize Flight of Passage Wait Time

 If taking buses to Animal Kingdom, line up at least an hour and a half before park opening if you want to be one of the first in line at Flight of Passage.
-Buses currently operate at limited capacity so expect to wait longer if you’re not toward the front of the bus queue.
+Buses still don’t seem to be operating at full capacity so expect to wait longer if you’re not toward the front of the bus queue.

 You should also familiarize yourself with the new contactless security scanners at Animal Kingdom.
 Most guests no longer will need to wait for their bags to be checked.
 Remove any metal objects you have from your bags while you wait in line.
 When you get to the new contactless scanners you will be asked to hold these items out in front of you while you walk through.
 You may be asked to step aside for further screening of your bags but most people get to walk straight through!